Hofls/useful-info/cookbooks/computer-science/algorithms.md

 * `Asymptotic analysis` - estimates resource consumption of algorithm
 * `Computational complexity` - amount of resources required to run an algorithm
 * `Logarithm` - inverse function to exponentiation (10^2=100;log 100 = 2)
-* `NP-complete` problems have no known fast solution (best bet - approximation algorithm)
+* `NP-complete` - problems have no known fast solution (2^n or slower) best bet - approximation algorithm
 * `n` - number of input elements

 ### Algorithm design paradigms